gabrielfs7/gabrielfelipesoares/_posts/2019-10-04-software-architectural-styles.md

 {% include post-figure.html image="feedback-loop.png" caption="Feed-back Loop process control" %}

-In this case the Feed-back loop keeps always monitoring the water volume based on the set point and adjusting the water pump (open / close) to maintain the water volume.
+In this case the Feed-back loop runs continuously monitoring the water volume based on the set point and adjusting the water pump (open / close) to maintain the water volume.

-#
+Another process control technique, commonly used for more complex process controls is the **MAPE-K**.

+{% include post-figure.html image="mape-k.png" caption="Mape-k process control" %}

+In this technique all the steps must have knowledge of the process state.

+The MAPE-K technique is used for instance on **self-driving cars** software in combination with **machine learning** and **big data** to help in the analyze and plan steps.

+The new steps here are:

+- **Monitor**: Check the state and other metrics provide by the sensors, beside the current state of the process.
+- **Analyze**: Evaluate metrics according to system configurations, set points, etc.
+- **Plan**: This part the system needs to understand what is happening to know which action to take to reach the desired result.
+This can be done using machine learning, big data or some AI techniques.
+- **Execute**: Update the process based on previous analyze and plan.